 2. Recovery after infection

-Infection leads to nitrogen loss which results in weight loss & poor immunity.
-Here, vitamins supplementation along with amino acids is recommended to help compensate the nitrogen loss, boost immunity and prevent weight-loss.
+Infection leads to nitrogen loss which results in weight loss and poor immunity.
+Here, vitamins supplementation along with amino acids is recommended to help compensate the nitrogen loss, boost immunity and prevent weight loss.
 This is normally recommended for 30 - 60 days duration.